loftuxab/alfresco-community-loftux/root/projects/installer/jboss/README_win.txt

 - Download the Windows version
 - Install OpenOffice with defaults (except file associations, unless you wish to)
 - Start one of the OpenOffice programs to go through initial registration, then close it
-- Rename the 'zstart_oo.bat' in 'C:\alfresco' to 'start_oo.bat'
 - Stop and restart the Alfresco server if it is already running